pgdr/talks/sw-demystified/PITCHME.md

-# SW dev demystified (cc-by-sa 4)
+## SW dev demystified

 > Mysticism is the practice of religious ecstasies together with whatever
 > ideologies, ethics, rites, myths, legends, and magic may be related to them.

++++

+## SW dev demystified

 > It may also refer to the attainment of insight in ultimate or hidden truths,
 > and to human transformation supported by various practices and experiences.

 +++

-# what?

-+++

 ## Game of Life

-* Each living cell with one or no neighbors dies, as if by solitude.
+* Each living cell with
+ * one or no neighbors dies, as if by solitude
-* Each living cell with four or more neighbors dies, as if by overpopulation.
+ * four or more neighbors dies, as if by overpopulation
-* Each living cell with two or three neighbors survives.
+ * two or three neighbors survives
-* Each dead cell with three neighbors becomes populated.
+* Each dead cell with
+ * three neighbors becomes populated

 +++